sr99622/wabash/README.md

 ```
 sudo scripts/linux/vm_tar_libs
+cp wheelhouse/*.whl vm/shared
 ```

-The file `ffmpeg.tar.gz` should be observable in the shared directory.
+The file `ffmpeg.tar.gz` and the package installer wheel should be observable in the shared directory.
 At this point, the virtual machine is no longer needed

 ```
 shutdown now